Happy9119/Red-Team-Checklist/README.md

 ## 📂 Files
 - `checklist.pdf` — The generated VAPT checklist with clickable checkboxes.
 - `code.py` — Python script to generate the PDF checklist.
-- `requirements.txt` — Python dependencies for the script.

 ---